A global log for medical AI: A record captures each model invocation

-\name complements two existing pillars of clinical AI development: model cards and data sheets.
-Model cards provide structured summaries of key facts about AI models, including architecture, training objectives, performance metrics, potential biases, and ethical considerations \autocite{mitchell_model_2019, openai_gpt-4o_2024, meta_llama_2024}.
-Data sheets describe attributes of the training datasets, such as data collection processes, pre-processing methods, demographic distributions, and known limitations or biases \autocite{gebru_datasheets_2021}.
-However, a critical layer is still missing: a systematic record of how AI models are actually used in clinical and operational contexts. \name systems would address this gap by monitoring model behavior and outputs in practice and, where feasible, linking those events to downstream clinical and operational outcomes.
+\name complements model cards and data sheets, which document models and datasets before deployment.
+Model cards describe properties of an AI model, including its architecture, training objective, evaluation results, intended use, and known limitations \autocite{mitchell_model_2019, openai_gpt-4o_2024, meta_llama_2024}.
+Data sheets describe how datasets were collected, processed, and characterized, including demographic composition and known limitations \autocite{gebru_datasheets_2021}.
+These documents do not record how a model is used after deployment. \name addresses this gap by recording each model invocation, the information available at that invocation, the output produced, and, when feasible, clinical or operational outcomes.

-We define the \name protocol to collect key aspects of clinical AI usage at each inference call to any deployed model (Figure \ref{fig:elements}a).
-While many current deployments follow a simple ``prompt to model to response'' pattern, clinical AI is rapidly moving toward agentic and multi-stage workflows that perform iterative retrieval, tool use, inline rubric evaluations, and multi-agent orchestration. \name is designed to accommodate these richer workflows by treating each model invocation as an event while allowing optional linkage across events that belong to the same run or episode (Figure \ref{fig:elements}b).
-This enables consistent logging for both simple and compositional systems.
-Each \name record, corresponding to a single model invocation, should include the following elements.
+\linelabel{line:future-proofing-start} \name captures AI use at the level of an inference call, covering simple ``prompt to model to response'' systems as well as multi-stage workflows that use retrieval, tools, rubric-based evaluation, or agentic orchestration. \linelabel{line:multiturn-1-start} Events can be linked within the same run or episode, allowing \name to represent both single interactions and extended workflows (Figure~\ref{fig:elements}a). \linelabel{line:multiturn-1-end} Each \name record corresponds to one model invocation and contains the following fields.\linelabel{line:future-proofing-end}

 \begin{enumerate}